EDITH SITWELL/ WILLIAM WALTON – FAÇADE MOOCHIN21

 Perry Blake Press Release/Biography

-Internationally acclaimed Irish singer/songwriter Perry Blake will release a new album later this year on Moochin' About/PIAS
+Internationally acclaimed Irish singer/songwriter Perry Blake will release a new album 'Songs Of Praise', in May on Moochin' About/PIAS

 Often described as a cross between Bowie, Leonard Cohen and Nick Drake, Blake’s new work is a classic return to form.

 Although not very well known in Britain and Ireland, Blake has a large cult following in Europe and has collaborated with, and written for French artists such as Francoise Hardy and Emilie Simon.